Josh156/Python-Voice-Assistant/README.md

 - [ ] Calendar stuff maybe?
 - [ ] Change TTS voice **OR** Change to Pytts
 - [ ] Add fun commands
+- [ ] Try to move cmds into a folder